N2PK VNA - Not your Dad's grid dip meter

 Hammond 1590a

--Update February 19th. - My hot air station has arrived, and over the weekend I finished the board bottom - see below.
-Next week will be spent on assembling the top and, hopefully, powering the board up.
+-Update February 19th. - My hot air station has arrived, and over the weekend I finished most of the board.

 assembled bottom